 Bid A potential or received submission from a Bidder in response to a procurement process.
 Bidder The organisation who will potentially or has submitted a Bid in response to a procurement process.
-Competitive Tendering Process A procurement process that has been openly advertised to all potential Bidders.
+Competitive Tendering Process A procurement process that has been openly advertised to a potential Bidders.
 Concession Contracts An agreement where an organisation is given the right to exploit works or services provided for their own gain and at their own risk.
 Contract Manager Officer responsible for the management of the contract on a day to day basis.
-Contract Value Annual value of the contract multiplied by the number of year of the contract, including any potential extension periods.
-It the value of the contract to the Bidder/s.
+Contract Value Annual value of the contract multiplied by the number of years of the contract, including any potential extension periods.
+It is the value of the contract to the Bidder/s.
 HoLS Head of Legal Services and Deputy Monitoring Officer (or delegated officer).
 PCO Procurement and Contracts Officer Procuring Officer Lead officer for the service area (may also be the Contract Manager).
 Senior Officer Officers comprising of the Senior Management Team (including those reporting directly to a Chief Officer) as listed at paragraph 7.3/7.4 in the Officer Scheme of Delegation.
-UK Procurement Law - UK Procurement Threshold Point where the Contract Value requires the full requirements of the UK Procurement Law to be complied with.
+UK Procurement Law Means the Procurement Contracts Regulations 2015 and Concession Contracts Regulations 2016 as amended or any future enacted UK procurement legislation.
+UK Procurement Threshold Point where the Contract Value requires the full requirements of the UK Procurement Law to be complied with.
 UK Procurement Thresholds change every two years and are recalculated on 31 December every other year.